laurabaldassari/2019-500/slides/class01/README.md

 3. Check [Canvas](https://canvas.case.edu) to be sure that you are connected to the course, which is likely listed as PQHS 500.
 If you're not listed, let me know.

+## From Twitter

+Maybe we should get some more people to read Miguel Hernan?
+For instance, try [The C-Word: Scientific Euphemisms Do Not Improve Causal Inference From Observational Data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5888052/).